Get all the latest data for Cameroon

 What are the exact steps to buy property in Cameroon right now?

-You do not strictly need to be physically present in Cameroon for every step because you can grant a properly drafted power of attorney to a representative, but many foreigners prefer being there at least for the final signing and property handover.
+You do not always need to be physically present for every step in Cameroon, because a notarised and legalised power of attorney can allow a representative to act for you.

 We have a document entirely dedicated to the whole buying process our pack about properties in Cameroon.